 Millennials have a bad reputation.
 Depending on who you ask, they’re blamed for the declining popularity of yoghurt, fabric softener, motorcycles, home cooking, golf, cereal, toys and even beer.
+But Millennials are known to be the generation of innovation, but the way they work is different than their predecessors.
+Millennials are merging IT and OT together in different ways than previous generations.

 This energy is starting to have a real impact on an issue that many manufacturers are deliberating - IT and OT convergence.

 The specific area that millennials are much more likely to embrace than other age groups, relates to the ‘as-a-service’ trend.
-We found that millennials are 13% more likely than other age groups to be comfortable around the use of subscription based tools.
+We found that millennials are 13% more likely than other age groups to be comfortable around the use of subscription-based tools.

 This shouldn’t be a surprise, given the ubiquitousness of this concept in their personal lives; after all, Spotify, Amazon Prime and Netflix are just three examples of subscription-based offerings that have taken off in a big way in the last decade.
 But what does this have to do with IT/OT convergence?